Garden State Plaza: History

 In January 2018, Best Buy announced that they would be shuttering their two-level store at Garden State Plaza and would be relocating to a single-floor building to be constructed at The Outlets at Bergen Town Center nearby.
 The store officially moved on April 14, 2018.
 JCPenney closed in March 2018.
 The JCPenney anchor space was subdivided for multiple tenants, including Lululemon, Adidas, Under Armour, Old Navy, Champs Sports, Arena STEM (now Power Up Arena), Planet Playskool, and Nerf Action Xperience.

 In July 2019, Tru Kids announced that one of two Toys "R" Us stores being opened by that company as part of that toy retailer's recovery from Chapter 11 bankruptcy in 2017 and its acquisition by Tru Kids, would be at Garden State Plaza.
 (The other would be opened at The Galleria in Houston.)
 Eschewing the "warehouse" arrangement of previous stores, Toys "R" Us stores, these revamped versions were much smaller, and centered around open play areas, interactive displays and areas for special events and birthday parties.
 It opened on November 27, 2019.
 However it closed on January 28, 2021.

 In September 2019, the mall announced that it would developing mixed-use projects with dining and other retail on the ground floors of the buildings and housing on the upper floors, which would be constructed in areas now covered by parking lots on the periphery of the mall.
-Construction of this housing would count towards the borough's affordable housing obligations and would serve as a downtown "town square" for Paramus.
+Construction of this housing would count toward the borough's affordable housing obligations and serve as a downtown "town square" for Paramus.
 As of November 2025, construction is expected to begin in early 2026, with the first phase of the development to be completed by the end of 2027.

 In August 2020, Lord & Taylor announced that its location in Garden State Plaza would be one of six remaining stores in the state that would be closed, as part of an overall shutdown of the chain's retail operations.

 In April 2023, the mall announced it would closely align with similar policies adopted by many other malls nationally, banning visitors under 18 without a parent or guardian from the building on weekends, effective the end of that month (except for its AMC location and onsite restaurants, leading some local residents to question the effectiveness of the policy).

+In March 2026, Level99, an entertainment complex featuring interactive challenge rooms, announced plans to open in 2027 at the mall.
+The center will be the first in New Jersey and the URW portfolio.